wxt-dev/wxt/docs/guide/essentials/wxt-modules.md

 ## Writing Modules

+If you need custom build logic for your project, you can write your own local module.
 Here's what a basic WXT module looks like:

 ```ts
 import { defineWxtModule } from 'wxt/modules';